 1 Tbsp. olive oil

-4 ounces / ½ cup pancetta or bacon, chopped
+4 ounces / ½ cup pancetta or guanciale (or bacon), chopped

 1 lb. tomatoes, fresh or canned, diced